Wound Care Information Standard – Draft

 The information standard defines the data that should be recorded to support care professionals in their delivery of high quality care.
 IT system suppliers are expected to build or customise their clinical systems to allow the recording of this data.
 Systems will be a mix of specialist wound care management systems and more general electronic patient record systems.
 Care professionals need to be aware of the standard but do not need to have a complete, in depth understanding of the detail of the standard’s information model.
 Care professionals should be reassured that their system has implemented and operates in accordance with the information standard.
 It is recommended that those responsible for clinical systems check if their suppliers have implemented the standard.

-To give a clearer idea of how the standard works in practice, PRSB are creating examples to show how the standard is intended to be used in practice.
-The examples are currently being developed and will be published soon.
+To give a clearer idea of how the standard works in practice, PRSB have created examples to show how the standard is intended to be used in practice.

 Further resources